Frequently Asked Questions

 dotted line 365

-First check the general Award Criteria section and then the individual category criteria.
+Check the general award criteria section and then check the individual category criteria.
 This gives the best clue about what you should be offering the judges.
 After that, it becomes more difficult to be specific.
 Judges are individuals of great experience and each may have a different view on what makes “a winning programme”.
 Different categories require different winning qualities.
 Different judges place priorities on different qualities.
 Judging is more of an art than a science.
-Generally speaking, on programme entries, they look for a good story, clearly told, in a way which will entice and inspire viewers, with a supporting use of high quality production techniques, and some regional relevance.
-More tips are available in “How to Win an Award – Well, Maybe….” elsewhere in this document.
-But, be warned, those views are just personal and cannot be a guarantee of success.
+Generally speaking, on programme entries, they look for a good story, clearly told, in a way which will entice and inspire viewers or users, with a supporting use of high quality production techniques, and some regional relevance.
+More tips are available in “How to Win an Award – Well, Maybe….”.
+But, be warned, those views from former President David Lowen are just personal and cannot be a guarantee of success.
 Anyway, they are worth a read!

 Must the programme be about my region?